Wisconsin judge upholds mask order for enclosed spaces

 The judge noted in his ruling that the Legislature could vote to overturn the order from Democratic Gov. Tony Evers if they wanted to, but they haven’t so far.

-Republican legislative leaders and a spokesman for the Wisconsin Institute for Law and Liberty, which brought the case, did not immediately return messages seeking comment.
+The Wisconsin Institute for Law and Liberty, which brought the case, will appeal, said the group’s president Rick Esenberg.
+He did not say if they would attempt to skip the state appeals court by asking the conservative-controlled Wisconsin Supreme Court to take the case.
+Esenberg called the issue a “critical constitutional matter.”

+Republican legislative leaders did not immediately return messages seeking comment.
 The Legislature filed a brief in support of the lawsuit.
-The ruling is expected to be appealed.

 The lawsuit argued that Evers overstepped his authority by issuing multiple emergency orders to curb the coronavirus pandemic.
 Evers defended the mask order, saying it was within his power to impose the requirement and that he followed the recommendations of public health experts.